-Zambia has highly positive net exports in the international trade of its most lucrative export, copper.
+Zambia has highly positive net exports in the international trade of its most lucrative export, copper-related materials.
 In turn, these cashflows indicate Zambia’s strong competitive advantages under the copper product category.

 Below are exports from Zambia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Zambia’s goods trail Zambian importer spending on foreign products.

-Zambia has highly negative net exports and therefore deep international trade deficits for agricultural machinery, heavy machinery like bulldozers and excavators, computers and other types of machinery.
+Zambia has highly negative net exports and therefore deep international trade deficits under the machinery including computers product category.

 Zambian Export Companies

-Not one Zambian corporation ranks among Forbes Global 2000.
+Not one Zambian corporation ranks on the Forbes Global 2000 of biggest businesses.

 - Chilanga Cement (cement, cement clinker)